 Misalignment in the cervical spine, neck and jaw (TMJ) have all been linked to Meniere’s disease.

 Many people who have had chiropractic readjustments and manipulation of the cervical spine have freed themselves of Meniere’s symptoms, notably C1 through C6.

 The most commonly found misalignment in the neck is C1 or also known as the Atlas bone.
 The skull sits on this cup like bone and often in Meniere’s sufferers or sufferers of vertigo, it has slipped out of place.
 This is usually due to trauma of some kid such as whiplash or sudden jerk like movement.

 This can go years without being detected, and years before causing disturbances with equilibrium and the ear.

-Treatment for TMJ/TMD has also been successful in stopping Meniere’s in some people.
+Treatment for TMJ/TMD has also been successful in stopping Meniere’s disease symptoms in some people.
 Such testimonials are common in emails to Meniere’s Help.
 Neither cause is recognized by ENTs and GPs in general but the numbers speak for themselves.
 When researched, the science also backs this up.

 This message was posted by Bryann in a Meniere’s group on Facebook recently (May 2017) regarding TMJ and Meniere’s: